DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/3D Processing/dl_segment.rst

    :align: center

 - Use GPU Model (Default: false)
    Whether to use the GPU Model or not.
+Will be used if the option is toggled on.

 - Config File Path
-   The path to deep learning config file.
+   The path to deep learning config file (.txt).

 - Model Sort Type (Default: IOU Occluded)
-   One of IOU Occluded, Binary Occluded, Area.
+   Set the model sort type of the result.
+Select from one of IOU Occluded, Binary Occluded, Area.
+      - IOU Occluded: sort by calculating Intersection over Union (IOU) between segments to determine overlapping percentage, and determines which segment occupies the most amount of area in the overlapping region.
+So that we pick up the objects that are not occluded first.
+      - Binary Occluded: similar to IOU Occluded, but uses two values to denote if any other segment overlaps a given segment.
+      - Area: sort by area size.

 - Area min./max.
 (Range: [0,1.0])
    Avaiblae in Post Process.
 Values which represent the percentage of the image and segment can occupy.

 - Eigenval (1)/(2) min./max.
 (Range: [0,1])
    Avaiblae in Post Process.
-Similar to how the segmentation calculates the PCA of each segment we calculate that here and limit the eigen values.
+Similar to how the segmentation calculates the Principal Component Analysis (PCA) of each segment we calculate that here and limit the eigen values.
 Eigen value 1 is the longer axis.

 - Min Confidence (Range: [0,1])
    Avaiblae in Post Process.
-The minimum confidence required for each segment.
+The minimum confidence for detecting predicted objects.

 - NMS Threshold (Range: [0,1]; Default: 0.8)
    Avaiblae in Post Process.
 The threshold for applying soft NMS to the bounding boxes.
 This removes boxes that are too close together.